ciaraosull/project-5-time-hoppers/README.md

     *   Microsoft Paint 3D: used to create and manipulate images
     *   Pip3: the package manager used to install the dependencies
     *   Psycopg2: the database driver used to connect to the database
+    *   Summernote: to allow for more options for admin to create the details of tours

 ## Deployment

 The site was deployed via Heroku.